jakobnissen/jakobnissen.github.io/posts/badjulia.md

 I don't think it's because the Julia devs are careless, or Julia isn't well tested.
 It's just a matter of bugs continuously being discovered because Julia is relatively young software.
 As it matures and stabilizes post 1.0, the number of bugs have gone down and will continue to do so in the future.
 But until it does, don't expect mature, stable software when using Julia.

 There is, however, also the issue of unstable performance, where Julia is a uniquely awkward situation.
-Dynamic languages are slow, and people using them write code expecting them to be slow.
+Other dynamic languages are slow, and people using them write code expecting them to be slow.
 Static languages are fast, because the compiler has full type information during the compilation process.
 If the compiler can't infer the type of something, the program won't compile.
 Most notably, because an inference failure in static languages causes the compilation to fail, _the compiler's inference is part of the API, and must remain stable_.
 Not so in Julia.

 In Julia, what the compiler knows about your code and the optimizations it does is a pure implementation detail - at long as it produces the correct result.
 Even in situations where _nothing_ can be inferred about the types Julia will run and produce the correct result, just hundreds of times slower.
 That means that a compiler change that causes a failure of inference and a 100x performance regression is not a breaking change.
 So, these happens.

 I mean, don't get me wrong, they don't happen _often_, and they usually only affect part of your program, so the regression is rarely that dramatic.
 The Julia team really tries to avoid regressions like that, and they're usually picked up and fixed on the master branch of Julia before they make it to any release.
 Still, if you've maintained a few Julia packages, I bet it has happened to you more than once.

 ## The ecosystem is immature
 A more important consequence of Julia being a young, immature language is that the package ecosystem is similarly immature.
-And compared to the core language, which have a huge number of users and developers, the ecosystem settles more slowly.
+Compared to the core language, which have a huge number of users, and more developers, the ecosystem settles more slowly.
 This has several consequences for Julia:

 First, compared to established languages, lots of packages are missing.
 Especially if you work in a niche subject, as most scientists do, you are much more likely to find a Python or R package to fit your needs than a Julia package.
 This situation will obviously improve over time, but right now, Julia is still quite far behind.